mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit.md

 In this example we will create a microflow and configure the exclusive split when you want to open different order forms depending on the customer grade.

 This use case will require an exclusive split with attribute of the enumeration type (list of predefined values).
-For more information on types of attributes, see [Attribute Types](../../refguide/web-modeler/domain-models-attributes-wm).
+For more information on types of attributes, see [Attribute Types in the Web Modeler](../../refguide/web-modeler/domain-models-attributes-wm).

 ### 3.1 Adding an Entity and an Attribute to the Domain Model